 Serving Suggestions

-My Sourdough Seeded Crackers Recipe is the perfect snack to have on hand because the crackers go well with a variety of flavorful ingredients and meals.
+My Sourdough Seeded Crackers Recipe is the perfect snack to have on hand.
+The crackers go well with a variety of flavorful ingredients.
+They also complement various meals.

 Here are some ways I have used my sourdough discard seeded crackers this last week:

 We thoroughly enjoyed our cheese board that Friday afternoon.
 So much so that I’m thinking of crafting another one this Friday.
-If you’re curious, the blue cheese we used was Jasper Hill Bayley Hazen and the smoked cheese was Smoked Seaside English Cheddar.
+I used Jasper Hill Bayley Hazen blue cheese.
+The smoked cheese was Smoked Seaside English Cheddar.
 They went incredibly well with the seeded crackers and the marinated olives.

-Whether you are looking for quick nutritious ways to use your sourdough discard or a beautiful addition to your cheese and charcuterie boards, these seeded sourdough crackers are an amazing snack to make and have on hand.
+These seeded sourdough crackers are perfect if you want quick, nutritious ways to use your sourdough discard.
+They are also a beautiful addition to your cheese and charcuterie boards.
+These crackers are an amazing snack to make and have on hand.

 Let me know what you think about my sourdough seeded crackers recipe.
 And if you have any questions, I’m here to help!